solana-foundation/developer-content/content/courses/connecting-to-offchain-data/verifiable-randomness-functions.md

    random value.
 Given the same secret key and nonce, the VRF will always produce the same output.
 This property ensures that the random value can be reproduced and verified by anyone.
-2. **Unpredictability** - The output of a VRF appears indistinguishable from true randomness to anyone without access to the secret key.
+2. **Unpredicatability** - The output of a VRF appears indistinguishable from true randomness to anyone without access to the secret key.
 This property ensures that even though the VRF is deterministic, you cannot predict the result ahead of time without knowledge of the inputs.